The Body Armor of God's Righteousness

 Talk About It

-- What was it like to stop batting balloons in the game?
+- What would it look like to show peace in those times?